 - Paragraphs should be kept apart by inserting an extra line.
 Do not indent the first line of a paragraph.

 - Please use in-text citations only.
 Footnotes make no sense, since an e-journal has no particular pages.
 Endnotes should be avoided, too, or kept to a minimum.

 Since the ASJ is an e-journal, the inclusion of multimedia content such as pictures, videos, or sound files is welcome.
 If your article contains pictures or other illustrations, please send these as separate files, indicating in square brackets, i.e. [Fig. 1: Title of Illustration.], where the files should appear.
 Please bear in mind that pictures must have a resolution of at least 200 dpi (300 dpi would be preferable).
 72 dpi files downloaded from the web are not acceptable because we are offering PDF files for download where the images should be crisp.
 Hyperlinks leading to multimedia content on the web should also be put in square brackets and placed after the content that they are intended to illustrate.
-It is the responsibility of the authors to clarify all copyright matters.

 The Modern Language Association of America has significantly changed its style recommendations in the 8th edition of the MLA Handbook.
 However, the editors of the American Studies Journal have decided to retain the style recommendations of the 7th edition.
 The major rules of the seventh edition are available in a PDF document prepared by the Durham College Library.
 Please adopt this style sheet, using in-text citations in round brackets, and provide a list of Works Cited.
 Please do not use Endnote©, Citavi© or any other referencing software in your submission as it interferes with formatting: Bibliographies and in-text references should be in plain text with hyperlinks removed.
 We will return any incorrectly formatted documents for resubmission.